 The policy-relevant research of Emergency Medicine faculty members includes publications and grants in the fields of medical ethics, emergency medical services/out-of-hospital care, and emergency care.
 Areas of special interest include evaluation of rural trauma systems, rapid pre-hospital recognition and treatment of cardiac illness by trained laypeople, access to medical care for vulnerable populations, patient safety, early detection of bioterrorism, special-needs children, emergency department overcrowding, poison centers as a community resource, informatics tools to facilitate public health reporting, innovative strategies in medical education, interpersonal violence, recruitment of minorities for medical training, treatment of critically ill children, emergency department observation unit outcomes, injury prevention, and medical decision rules.

-In order to accomplish those goals, the department of emergency medicine's CPR-EM participates as a center within the Oregon Health Policy Institute (OHPI).
+In order to accomplish its goals, the department of emergency medicine's CPR-EM participates as a center within the Oregon Health Policy Institute (OHPI).
 OHPI is an umbrella organization containing four centers: the Substance Abuse Policy Center; the Center for Health and Disability Policy; the Center for Environmental Health Policy; and the Center for Policy and Research in Emergency Medicine.
 OHPI includes faculty and staff at OHSU, PSU, and OSU.
 The OHPI's research productivity is highlighted by receipt of more than $22 million in grants and contracts during the last five years.

 The CPR-EM offers a two-year fellowship in Emergency Medicine Health Services Research.
 Information about the fellowship is available on our Research Fellowship site.